JustinRyanH/Breakit/README.md

 Then to go through several iteration of polish.
 Hopefully, this will result in lovely little game with depth.

+However, this is more of a template I use to kick off new projects, I will backport stuff from other projects into this project when it is implemented.

 ## How to Build

 Clone this repository `git clone https://github.com/JustinRyanH/Breakit.git`